giacomov/arxiv-sanity-bot/README.md

 The code runs periodically as a [Github action](https://github.com/giacomov/arxiv-sanity-bot/blob/main/.github/workflows/run-arxiv-sanity-bot.yml) (so it runs on free compute here on Github).
 It fetches the last few pages from [arxiv-sanity](https://arxiv-sanity-lite.com), parses all the papers contained there extracting title, abstract and arxiv number, then sends the arxiv numbers to Altmetrics to collect the Altmetric score.
 After putting everything together in a pandas DataFrame, it sorts it by score, then sends the first results to ChatGPT for summarization using the OpenAI API.
 Each result is concatenated with a shortened version of its Arxiv-sanity link and then posted on Twitter.

+### Notes

+* In order to accumulate enough signal for the Altmetric score, the bot considers only papers between 48 hours and 24 hours from the time the bot runs.
+* The bot avoids reposting the same paper multiple times by maintaining track of the posted tweets, exploiting the [cache action](https://github.com/marketplace/actions/cache).
-An automation set up on [Zapier](https://zapier.com/) takes each tweet and reposts it on LinkedIN.
+* An automation set up on [Zapier](https://zapier.com/) takes each tweet and reposts it on LinkedIN.

-All parameters governing the functioning of the bot are contained in the [config.py](https://github.com/giacomov/arxiv-sanity-bot/blob/main/arxiv_sanity_bot/config.py) module.
+* All parameters governing the functioning of the bot are contained in the [config.py](https://github.com/giacomov/arxiv-sanity-bot/blob/main/arxiv_sanity_bot/config.py) module.